freerange/pair-programming-presentation/presentation.md

 * The practices supported by pairing are probably more relevant/useful - it might be better to have these first or even delete the other ones.

 * Come up with questions we can ask at the end to guage interest in pairing - do the team want to do more, less, the same?

+* Differentiate quotes from headings
+  * Add quote attribution
+  * Style quotes in italics and the emphasis in bold